kaisenlinux/manpages-dev/packages/rdesktop.md

 CredSSP Smartcard options
        --sc-csp-name <name>
               Specify the CSP (Crypto Service Provider) to use on the windows side for the smartcard authentication.
-CSP is the driver for your smartcard and it seems like this is required to be specified for CredSSP authentication.
+CSP is the driver for your smartcard and it seems like  this  is  re‐ quired to be specified for CredSSP authentication.
 For Swedish NetID the following CSP name is used; "Net iD - CSP".

        --sc-container-name <name>
               Specify the container name, usually this is the username for default container and it seems like this is required to be specified for CredSSP authentication.